mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/imanage-cloud-connector.md

 ## Prerequisites
 - You must be the **search admin** for your organization's Microsoft 365 tenant.
 - **iManage Cloud instance URL**: You need your organization's iManage Cloud instance URL, which is typically: [https://cloudimanage.com](https://cloudimanage.com/).
-- **iManage Cloud NRTADMIN account**: To install the Microsoft iManage Cloud connector application in iManage Cloud, you need an iManage account with NRTADMIN permission to complete the OAuth 2.0 Authentication in Microsoft Admin Center.
+- **iManage Cloud NRTADMIN account**: To install the Microsoft iManage Cloud Microsoft Graph connector application in iManage Cloud, you need an iManage account with NRTADMIN permission to complete the OAuth 2.0 Authentication in Microsoft Admin Center.
 - **OAuth Client_ID and Client_Secret**: Obtain the OAuth Client_ID and Client_Secret from iManage support before setting up the iManage Cloud connection in the Microsoft Admin Center.
 - **Add and authorize Microsoft iManage Cloud application**: You need to add and authorize the Microsoft iManage Cloud application in the iManage Cloud Control Center.